oweise/k8s-hello/README.md

 What you will need:

+- A bash-like shell.
+If you are a Windows user we recommend you install the [Linux Subsystem for Windows][bashOnWindows].
+Might seem overkill right now but as working with Kubernetes is often tightly coupled to working with Linux we think it will save you some nerves further down the line.
 - [Git CLI][GitCLI].
 We are pretty confident you already have it.
 - [eksctl CLI][eksctlCLI], a convenience command
   line tool to create EKS clusters, built by Weaveworks.